gabrielwright1/gabrielwright1/README.md

 About
 -------------------------------
 - A front-end web developer with +5 years of engineering experience in process improvement and user experience design.
-Improves processes by identifying waste, automating inefficiencies, and unit testing proposed solutions with subject matter experts.
+Improves processes by identifying waste, automating inefficiencies, and testing proposed solutions with subject matter experts.

 Socials
 -------------------------------